 "Right there!"
 Her muffled shout came down, and was shortly followed by the woman herself, dressed in faded blue sweats and with some skillfully applied make up.

 Always the gentlewoman.
 Right to the end.
-Spike's memories of his mother's pale, but perfect face marred with Joyce's, and he cursed vehemently in his head.
+Spike's memories of his mother's pale, but perfect face merged and marred with Joyce's, and he cursed vehemently in his head.
 There's no end this time!
 No end.
 Not now.
 "Don't you look fetching.
 New style?"

 "New hair."
 Joyce tugged the pale blue silk scarf over her wig down more tightly.